lubomilko/blockie/doc/src/usage.rst

 Automatic template filling
 ***************************************************************************************************

 The automatic template filling is the simplest way to generate a templated content.
-The data used for setting the values in a template is defined by a Python dictionary with keys representing the template :ref:`variable and block tag names <tgt_primary_tags>`.

 To fill the template variables and blocks with data, it is first necessary to load the whole template into the primary :py:class:`.Block` object.
 This can be done by setting a template string text or a text file in the :py:meth:`.Block.__init__` constructor.
 Alternatively, the :py:attr:`.Block.template` attribute, or the :py:meth:`.Block.load_template` method can be used.

+A template can then be filled using the :py:meth:`.Block.fill` method with the required data provided as an argument in a Python **dictionary**.
+The dictionary keys represent the template :ref:`variable and block tags <tgt_primary_tags>`.

 .. _tgt_auto_fill_basic: